 (4) The entitlement to re-registration is an entitlement to registration on the same terms and subject to the same conditions (if any) as applied to the person's registration immediately before the removal of his or her name from the Register.

-- (5) The Board may refuse to register a person under this clause if the Board is of the opinion, following an inquiry under Part 3 of this Schedule, that the person is not competent to practise chiropractic or is not of good character. - (6) A person registered pursuant to an entitlement to re-registration under this clause is taken to have been so registered on and from the day the person's name was removed from the Register or on and from such later day as the Board determines and notifies to the person. - (7) An entitlement to re-registration under this clause does not override any other provision of this Act pursuant to which a person's name is authorised or required to be removed from the Register.

-29 Board may waive registration fee

-The Board may, for such reason as it considers proper, waive the requirement that an annual registration fee be paid by a registered chiropractor in any particular year.

-Part 6 Removal from and alteration of Register

-30 Removal of person wrongfully registered 21 The Board may remove the name of any person from the Register who (1)22 has been registered by reason of any false or fraudulent representation 23 or declaration or by reason of a mistake.
-24 (2) A person whose name has been removed from the Register under this 25 clause may appeal to the Tribunal against the Board's decision.
-26 (3) An appeal must be made within 28 days (or such longer period as the 27 Chairperson may allow in a particular case) after notice of the decision 28 is given to the person.
-The appeal is to be lodged with the Registrar 29 who is to refer it to the Tribunal.
-30 (4) An appeal does not affect the decision with respect to which it is made 31 until the appeal is determined.
-32
+1 2 3 4 (5) The Board may refuse to register a person under this clause if the Board is of the opinion, following an inquiry under Part 3 of this Schedule, that the person is not competent to practise osteopathy or is not of good character.
+5 6 7 8 (6) A person registered pursuant to an entitlement to re-registration under this clause is taken to have been so registered on and from the day the person's name was removed from the Register or on and from such later day as the Board determines and notifies to the person.
+9 10 11 12 (7) An entitlement to re-registration under this clause does not override any other provision of this Act pursuant to which a person's name is authorised or required to be removed from the Register.
+13 14 15 29 Boa rd may waive registration fee 16 The Board may, for such reason as it considers proper, waive the requirement that an annual registration fee be paid by a registered osteopath in any particular year.
+17 18 19 Part 6 F Removal from and alteration of Register 20 30 Ren noval of person wrongfully registered 21 (1) The Board may remove the name of any person from the Register who has been registered by reason of any false or fraudulent representation or declaration or by reason of a mistake.
+22 23 24 (2) A person whose name has been removed from the Register under this clause may appeal to the Tribunal against the Board's decision.
+25 26 (3) An appeal must be made within 28 days (or such longer period as the Chairperson may allow in a particular case) after notice of the decision is given to the person.
+The appeal is to be lodged with the Registrar 27 28 29 who is to refer it to the Tribunal.
+30